Hong Kong Federation of Youth Groups: Development

-Schools and organizations can join as the Friends of VNET (VNET之友)or Heart-to-Heart Project (Traditional Chinese: 有心計劃) to show a commitment of organizing students or employees to serve the society not less than 2,000 hours or to donate money for carrying out community activities.
-During the outbreak of SARS in 2003, Tsunami in South Asia in 2004, Sichuan Earthquake in 2008, etc. are examples to gather volunteers in Hong Kong to give hands to those affected places.
+Schools and organizations can join as the Friends of VNET (VNET之友)or Heart-to-Heart Project (Traditional Chinese: 有心計劃) to show a commitment to organizing students or employees to serve the society not less than 2,000 hours or to donate money for carrying out community activities.
+During the outbreak of SARS in 2003, Tsunami in South Asia in 2004, Sichuan Earthquake in 2008, etc. are examples of volunteers in Hong Kong to giving help to those affected places.

 Activities

 Apart from service, there are various types of activities organised by the Federation for its members.
 There are over 60 service units organizing more than 10,000 activities every year with 5 million participants involved.